 There is a question we always listen to.

-Q. I don’t want to stream geographically-blocked content or involve in some dark-web activities.
+I don’t want to stream geographically-blocked content or involve in some dark-web activities.
 Do I have to use a VPN service?

-A. The answer is No, but Yes.
+Answer: The answer is No, but Yes.
 There is something else that most of us do, on a daily basis – using public Wi-Fi Networks, at a coffee shop or a public space.
 Unlike most of you think, it’s a really dangerous thing.
 There might be a hacker in there, in the group, who has access to all the connected devices.
 They can even track what you are browsing.
 In such situations, it’s really recommended to use a VPN service, for your own good.
 If that does not happen to you, it’s cool, you don’t need a VPN for Android.

 Summing Up – Best VPN for Android 2019